Low Vision Services

 - Difficulty identifying objects and potential hazards such as walls, furniture, steps, curbs, and uneven surfaces

 What Causes Low Vision?

-The New York Eye and Ear Infirmary Institute for Continuing Medical Education has created a Compendium of Low Vision Resources for patients and professionals.
+The New York Eye and Ear Infirmary Institute for Continuing Medical Education has created a comprehensive Compendium of Low Vision Resources for patients and professionals.